-What is the Difference Between a PSD and ESA Letter?
+What Is the Difference Between a PSD and an ESA Letter?

 A PSD (Psychiatric Service Dog) letter and an ESA (Emotional Support Animal) letter are both related to assistance animals, but they serve different purposes and provide different levels of access and protection.
 Here are the key differences between the two:

 - Purpose: A PSD letter is a letter from a licensed healthcare professional that verifies an individual’s need for a service dog to help them manage a mental health condition.
 A PSD is trained to perform specific tasks to alleviate symptoms or help the individual manage their condition.
 An ESA letter, on the other hand, verifies an individual’s need for an emotional support animal to provide comfort and emotional support.
 ESAs do not require specialized training like PSDs, and their primary purpose is to provide emotional support.

 - Access: PSDs are recognized as service animals under the Americans with Disabilities Act (ADA), which provides legal protection and allows individuals with PSDs access to public spaces and housing that is typically off-limits to pets.
 ESAs are not recognized as service animals under the ADA, but they are covered under the Fair Housing Act (FHA), which allows individuals with ESAs access to housing that has a no-pet policy.